Outstanding Graduate Student Teaching AwardOverview

 Nomination forms with packet requirements were sent to each Department Head.
 Please contact Robin Clements for a replacement form, if needed.

-Nominations should be submitted in pdf format to Robin Clements (email@example.com) no later than Thursday, March 14, 2013.
+Nominations should be submitted in pdf format to Robin Clements (email@example.com) no later than Monday, March 16, 2015 at 5:00 PM.

-Selection of award recipients will be by an Awards Committee consisting of members of the CALS Graduate Studies Committee.
-Although all graduate students in CALS with teaching responsibilities are eligible for these awards, stronger consideration will be given to conventional teaching assistants rather than to students who are appointed as Assistant Instructors, Instructors, Lecturers, etc. Cash awards are presented to recipients at the annual Gamma Sigma Delta banquet in the spring semester.
+Selection of two recipients will be made by an Awards Committee consisting of members of the CALS Graduate Studies Committee.
+Although all graduate students in CALS with teaching responsibilities are eligible for these awards, stronger consideration will be given to conventional teaching assistants rather than to students who are appointed as Assistant Instructors, Instructors, Lecturers, etc. Cash awards of $1000 each are presented to recipients at the annual Gamma Sigma Delta banquet in the spring semester.